xibodevelopment/backupwordpress/readme.txt

 * Fix a possible fatal error when a backup schedule is instantiated outside of wp-admin.
 * Don't use functions from misc.php as loading it too early can cause fatal errors.
 * Don't hardcode an English string in the JS, use the translated string instead.
+* Properly skip dot files, should fix fatal errors on systems with `open_basedir` restrictions.
+* Don't call `apache_mod_loaded` as it caused wierd DNS issue on some sites, use `global $is_apache` instead.
+* Fix a possible double full stop at the end of the schedule sentence.
 * Minor code cleanup.

 #### 2.1